 Remove all red meat.

-freezer bags or plastic containers into whatever sized portions you choose.
+Then bag your Striped Bass in zip-lock freezer bags or plastic containers into whatever sized portions you choose.

-them with water, and add a few drops of lemon juice for freshness and a touch of baking soda.
+If you are planning on freezing your striper cover them with water, and add a few drops of lemon juice for freshness and a touch of baking soda.

 frozen water will protect the fillets against freezer-burn for several months.

-If your are going to cook them when you get home, put them in ice cold water over night with a few drops of lemon, touch of salt and,
+If your are going to cook them when you get home

+or the next few days, put them in ice cold water over night with a few drops of lemon, touch of salt and,

-If you have a favorite Striped Bass recipe and would like to share
+If you have a favorite Striped Bass recipe and would like to share it.

 We would enjoy adding your striper recipe along with your name if you like.